-Stepping originated in Africa, and these movements were done as a form of communication and entertainment.
+Stepping originated in Africa, where these movements were done as a form of communication and traditional customs.
 Stepping began in Black fraternities in the late 1940s and 1950s.
 Today, stepping is passed down to fraternity and sorority members as a way to show group unity and camaraderie.

 Stepping continues to evolve with popular Black music, and each organization plays a role in helping shape and create its own steps.
 Strolling is also a prominent tradition of D9 organizations, which involves performing specific dance steps to a song while moving in a singular line.